Dasharo/docs/docs/dasharo-menu-docs/boot-maintenance-mgr.md

 ![](/images/menus/console_opts.jpeg){ class="center" }

 Here one may enable/disable input and output devices.
-PLease note that most output and input devices devices are registered automatically during boot.
+Please note that most output and input devices devices are registered automatically during boot.
 Changes made here will only last till next reboot.
 To permanently disable certain inputs one may use different setup options: